-Shea butter is called “women’s gold” in Africa, as it provides an invaluable source of income for women to support food, clothing and education.
+Shea butter is called “women’s gold” in Africa, as it provides an invaluable source of income for women to support food, clothing, and education.
 More than 16 million women living in rural communities collect shea fruits and process the kernel into butter.
 The traditional manual method dominates, which is passed down from generation to generation.
-The method is time consuming, physically exhausting and extremely labour intensive, requiring large quantities of water and fuel wood often carried from long distances.
+The method is time-consuming, physically exhausting and extremely labor intensive, requiring large quantities of water and fuelwood often carried from long distances.

 III.
 Shea Butter Manufacturing Process

 1. Shea fruit collection